JaneliaSciComp/SongExplorer/README.md

-To use a copy of the SongExplorer source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to SongExplorer's `src` directory in your shell environment.  `source_path` in "configuration.pysh" must be set similarly if using a remote workstation or a cluster.
+To use a copy of the SongExplorer source code outside of the container, set SINGULARITYENV_PREPEND_PATH to the full path to SongExplorer's `src` directory in your shell environment.  `source_path` in "configuration.py" must be set similarly if using a remote workstation or a cluster.

 ## Docker ##